khakhalin/notes/papers/Vaswani2017attention.md

 For decoders, used "masked attention", to manually make sure future doesn't affect the past.

 For positions, used a weird overtone series (they don't call it that way): sin and cos at geometrically increasing frequencies!

+> The original Transformers paper says: "The positional encodings have the same dimension d_model as the embeddings, so that the two can be summed."
+I really don't know what it means.
+And for sin / cos, it says "We chose this function because we hypothesized it would allow the model to easily learn to attend by relative positions, since for any fixed offset k, PEpos+k can be represented as a linear function of PEpos."
+Also no idea.